Moduli space of meromorphic differentials with marked horizontal separatrices: Moduli spaces of framed meromorphic differentials

 We are interested in two cases.
-The first case is when the alphabet $\mathcal{A}$ admits a partition $\sqcup_{i=1}^r \mathcal{A}_i$ with $|\mathcal{A}_i|=\alpha_i$ and the collection of frames we consider are all possible one-to-one maps $F_S$ from $\mathcal{A}$ to the set of singularities of $S$ such that, for all $ i$, for all $ a\in \mathcal{A}_i$, $F_S(a)$ is a singularity of $S$ of degree $n_i$.
+The first case is when the alphabet $\mathcal{A}$ admits a partition $\sqcup_{i=1}^r \mathcal{A}_i$ with $|\mathcal{A}_i|=\alpha_i$ and the collection of frames we consider are all possible one-to-one maps $F_S$ from $\mathcal{A}$ to the set of singularities of $S$ such that, for all $ i$, for all $ P\in \mathcal{A}_i$, $F_S(a)$ is a singularity of $S$ of degree $n_i$.
 We obtain the moduli space of translation surface with named singularities $\mathcal{H}^{sing}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$.

-The following proposition will be useful. \begin{proposition} The connected components of $\mathcal{H}^{sing}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$ are in one-to-one correspondance with the connected components of $\mathcal{H}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$. \end{proposition} \begin{proof} This is clearly the case for genus zero stratum.
-Otherwise, we use the fact that each connected component of $\mathcal{H}^{sing}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$ is adjacent to the minimal stratum obtained by collapsing all singularities of positive degree.
-Then the proof is similar the the proof of Proposition~7.2 of \cite{B:merom}.
+The following proposition will be useful. \begin{proposition} The connected components of $\mathcal{H}^{sing}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$ are in one-to-one correspondence with the connected components of $\mathcal{H}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$. \end{proposition} \begin{proof} This is clearly the case for genus zero stratum.
+Otherwise, we use the fact that each connected component of $\mathcal{H}^{sing}(n_1^{\alpha_1},\dots ,n_r^{\alpha_r})$ is adjacent to the minimal stratum obtained by coalescing all singularities of positive degree.
+Then the proof is similar to the proof of Proposition~7.2 of \cite{B:merom}.
 See also the connected sum construction of this paper in Section~\ref{connected:sum}. \end{proof}